This week we rant about something very serious: apple cider vinegar. Before you read another line, I ask a favor to prove a point.

 I mean that all sounds super awesome and I’m definitely in.
 All we have to do is just verify that apple cider vinegar has all of those great nutrients and we can get started!

 We would expect that the nutritional analysis of apple cider vinegar would line up with what the Vinaigrettes are saying.
 They wouldn’t lie to us, would they?

 Thankfully, apple cider vinegar’s nutritional profile is clearly known.
 It is easily verified by any of the numerous nutritional databases accessible on the internet.
-You can check out the USDA one on it here.

 Here’s what you’ll find: apple cider vinegar doesn’t have a nutritional profile.